aronovitz/ESP32-2432S028/README.md

 # Intro
-ESPHome yaml file and related files used to make a mini Home Assistant dashboard using a ESP32-2432S028 device.
+ESPHome yaml file used to make a mini Home Assistant dashboard using a ESP32-2432S028 device.

 The inspiration for creating this device was that I was looking for a way to know if the space heater in my office, which I control via a physical button and automation in Home Assistant, was on or off.
 I wanted something